-The recommended version of VuGen for BPM 9.30 is VuGen 12.53.
+The recommended version of VuGen for BPM 9.50 is VuGen 12.55 (including any relevant patches and hotfixes).

 If you have an earlier version of VuGen installed, you need to uninstall it before installing the current version.
 VuGen can be installed on the same machine as BPM, provided that it is installed after BPM has been installed.